-When it comes to binary options India doesn't disappoint.
-Like many parts of the globe the popularity of binary options trading in India has experienced huge growth over the last decade.
+If you're into trading binary options, then India doesn't disappoint.
+Like many parts of the globe the popularity of binary trading has experienced huge growth over the last decade.
 Since the financial crisis of 2008 binary trading has been used as a way to make an income in a manner that is straight forward and for the most part enjoyable.

 In many countries binary trading is still not a regulated industry and there is some confusion as to whether this type of trading is actually legal or not.
 There is a difference however between illegal and unregulated and most brokers will accept traders from pretty much everywhere as well as there are no solicitation rules that prevent them doing so.